 Investigation into the continuity of life, including Mendelian genetics, reproduction, population genetics, evolutionary processes, and environmental influences on individuals and populations.
 Emphasis is on human congenital conditions, reproduction and evolution.
 Includes laboratory.

-BIOL 127: Northwest Enviroments
+BIOL 127: Northwest Environments

 Credits